KhronosGroup/glTF/specification/2.0/README.md

 a<sub>1</sub>,a<sub>2</sub>,...a<sub>n</sub>,v<sub>1</sub>,v<sub>2</sub>,...v<sub>n</sub>,b<sub>1</sub>,b<sub>2</sub>,...b<sub>n</sub>

+See [Appendix C](#appendix-c-spline-interpolation) for additional information about spline interpolation.

 glTF animations can be used to drive articulated or skinned animations.
 Skinned animation is achieved by animating the joints in the skin's joint hierarchy.

 ## Specifying Extensions